-This is the documentation for version 2.4.
+This is the documentation for the unsupported version 2.4.
 Please consider upgrading your code to the latest stable version

 Attributes